Applicable Tax Laws

 - he/she has either a residence (Wohnsitz) or a habitual abode (gewöhnlicher Aufenthalt) in Germany.

-- he/she is a German citizen employed by a German authority abroad (e.g. Germany Embassy).
+- he/she is a German citizen employed by a German authority abroad (e.g., German Embassy).

 Non-Resident Taxation